 Does the externship site provide orientation to quality assessment, quality assurance and quality improvement?

 Externship site expects the extern to have mastered these skills before they begin their clinical externship:

 - basic audiologic diagnostic skills including audiometric testing, immittance, EP - hearing aid fitting/check - interpretation and management of hearing disorders - appropriate documentation skills

-While not required, previous clinical experience in the following areas are preferred: - CI - vestibular - tinnitus assessment/management
+While not required, previous clinical experience in the following areas are preferred: - implantable devices (CI/BAHA) - vestibular diagnostics

 Externship site expects the extern to learn/demonstrate these skills during their clinical externship: